Serverless Computing – what to consider when investing

 Serverless also promises considerable advantages in terms of scaling.
 A high degree of configuration preparation is not required, so it is therefore far more agile than conventional scaling based on cloud servers.
 For example, AWS Lambda has proven itself in the scaling of any number of short-running tasks.
 It doesn’t matter whether there are hundreds of events or several billion – anything is possible.

-This can be explained with the hypothetical use case of a broadcaster’s sports app providing football fans with the latest match scores and real-time statistics on top players, such as the number of goals scored to date in their career.
+This can be explained by the hypothetical use case of a broadcaster’s sports app providing football fans with the latest match scores and real-time statistics on top players, such as the number of goals scored to date in their career.
 Assume this service provider originally developed its applications on-premise and, given its monolithic server structure, now has a classic scaling dilemma.
 As part of modernisation efforts, the user could rewrite code and extend it with Lambda.
-For every single move on the playing field – short, event-oriented tasks – a data object is created, forwarded to the servers and processed by them.
+For every single move on the playing field – short, event-oriented tasks – a data object is created, forwarded to the servers, and processed by them.
 The app developers can focus on building the best app possible without also having to manage servers.

 More efficient access validation